A little faith brings a miracle to pastor and wife faced with male factor infertility

 After six years of marriage, the Bourques knew something was wrong when Rachel did not get pregnant after trying for four of those years.
 It was then that they learned Tony had male fertility issues that affected the number and motility of his sperm.
 After seeing several doctors and trying several fertility treatments to help correct Tony’s problem, the Bourques were advised that in vitro fertilization would be their best chance of getting pregnant, a procedure their health insurance did not cover and which was out of their reach financially.

 And their prayers were answered.
-Upon hearing the news that the Gift of Hope selection committee had chosen them as the 2008 recipients, Tony was overcome with the outpouring of love and kindness extended to him and Rachel as well as others who had applied for the Gift of Hope.
+Upon hearing the news that the selection committee had chosen them as the Gift of Hope IVF Grant 2008 recipients, Tony was overcome with the outpouring of love and kindness extended to him and Rachel as well as others who had applied for the Gift of Hope.
 “This is our miracle.
 We truly believe that God had a hand in this,” said Tony in May 2008.

 Now that outpouring of love is for Jagger Dean, born on October 28, 2009, at Lake Charles Memorial Hospital as a result of the free IVF treatment they were granted through the Gift of Hope program.
 “My friends all told me ‘just wait until you see him that first time,'” Rachel said after a tough 12-hour labor that ended in a C-section.
 “And they were right.
 I fell in love with him instantly!”